aws-solutions-library-samples/aws-batch-arch-for-protein-folding/README.md

 ## Additional Information

 ### OpenFold Repository
-Please visit https://github.com/aqlaboratory/openfold for more information about the AlphaFold algorithm.
+Please visit https://github.com/aqlaboratory/openfold for more information about the OpenFold algorithm.

 ### Citations